tigranmzykyan/Linux/README.md

 ##### Set static (manually set, not received from DHCP server) ip, gw, dns settings (use public DNS servers, e.g. 1.1.1.1 or 8.8.8.8).

 ##### Reboot the virtual machine.
 Make sure that the static network settings (ip, gw, dns) correspond to those set in the previous point.
-- Describe in the report what you have done to complete all seven points (you can do it in text or with screenshots).
+- Describe in the report what you have done to complete all seven points (you can do it in text or with screenshots);
 - Successfully ping 1.1.1.1 and ya.ru remote hosts and add a screenshot of the output command to the report.
 There should be "0% packet loss" phrase in command output.

 ## Part 4.
 OS Update

-`-` You're probably wondering, "Is the system ready now?"
+"You're probably wondering, 'Is the system ready now?'
 It's not ready at all!
-We haven't updated it to the latest version yet.
+We haven't updated it to the latest version yet."

 **== Task ==**

 ##### Update the system packages to the latest version
-- After updating the system packages, if you enter the update command again, a message should appear saying there are no updates.
+- After updating the system packages, if you enter the update command again, a message should appear saying there are no updates;
 - Add a screenshot of this message to the report.

 ## Part 5.
 Using the **sudo** command

-`-` How often were you told as a child that you forgot to say the "magic" word?
-One of those "magic" words was "please".
+"How often were you told as a child that you forgot to say the 'magic' word?
+One of those 'magic' words was 'please'.
 Linux has its counterpart – _sudo_.
-The system won't perform some operations until it hears the "magic" word.
+The system won't perform some operations until it hears the 'magic' word."

 **== Task ==**

 ##### Allow user created in [Part 2](#part-2-creating-a-user) to execute sudo command.
-- In the report explain the *true* purpose of sudo command (don’t write about the fact that this word is "magic" one).
+- In the report explain the *true* purpose of sudo command (don’t write about the fact that this word is "magic" one);
-- Change the OS hostname via the user created in [Part 2](#part-2-creating-a-user) (using sudo).
+- Change the OS hostname via the user created in [Part 2](#part-2-creating-a-user) (using sudo);
 - Add screenshot with changed hostname to the report.

 ## Part 6.
 Installing and configuring the time service

-`-` Although we have the correct time now, it may not always be that way.
-To avoid having to set it every time yourself, there are time sync services.
+"Although we have the correct time now, it may not always be that way.
+To avoid having to set it every time yourself, there are time sync services."

 **== Task ==**